 Extending the familiar into a new realm

-Simply put, I believe that biometrics will be used in 2025 to transform fraud prevention and redefine financial security.
-Consumers today feel secure with tools like fingerprint scans, facial recognition, and voice authentication, which are already driving a shift in the financial sector.
+Simply put, biometrics are poised to transform fraud prevention in 2025, redefining financial security.
+Customers today feel secure with tools like fingerprint scans, facial recognition, and voice authentication, which are already driving a shift in the financial sector.

-Think about it – consumers have become comfortable in providing biometric data because they are getting something in return.
-All day long, we give biometric data to get into our phones, banking apps, telco apps, and myriad others.
-The data is being given to our phones and telcos; while it resides on the phone, when a consumer wants to use two-factor authentication (2FA), there’s an integration with the banking or other app.
+Consumers have become comfortable in providing biometric data because they are getting a benefit in return.
+All day long, consumers provide a constant stream of biometric data to access their phones, banking apps, telco apps, and myriad other conveniences.
+The data flows into phones and on to wireless service providers; when a consumer wants to use two-factor authentication (2FA), there’s an integration with the banking or other app.

 In this way, biometric authentication can be extended to reduce not just potential fraud exposure for checks, but for all other transaction types, too.
 Biometrics additionally address compliance requirements, aligning with regulatory foci on payment risks, KYC, and anti-money laundering.
 As consumer trust in biometrics grows even further, financial institutions are likely to adopt this technology to enhance security, ensure compliance, and improve customer experiences.